tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

-I only found this out accidentally after trying to figure out a bug (that wasn't a bug) due to a lovely sentence in [Optimized Interval Splitting in a Linear Scan Register Allocator](/assets/img/optimized-interval-splitting-linear-scan-ra.pdf) (PDF, 2005) by Wimmer and Mössenböck):
+I only found this out accidentally after trying to figure out a bug (that wasn't a bug) due to a lovely sentence in [Optimized Interval Splitting in a Linear Scan Register Allocator][optimized-interval-splitting] (PDF, 2005) by Wimmer and Mössenböck):

 > However, it cannot deal with lifetime holes and does not split intervals, so
 > an interval has either a register assigned for the whole lifetime, or it is